 His home in the affluent South Orange County region counts more Ferraris than FJs, and it gives Rodney an even greater appreciation of his Land Cruiser.
 In a region filled with exotics, Rodney finds these upper-crusters checking out his rig because, as he put it, “They know I am rolling in the ‘escape’ they wished they had.”

 We couldn’t agree more, Rodney.
 The next time you want or need to escape, you could do much worse than Rodney’s well-worn ADV80.

 GETTING BY WITH A LOT OF HELP

-Rodney has a long list of people that helped in various ways to make the ADV80 become what it is today, the masterpiece of Land Cruisers.
+Rodney has a long list of people that helped in various ways to make the FJ80 Land Cruiser become what it is today, the masterpiece of Land Cruiser builds.

 “I will say that, hands down, finding the right shop has been my single most critical challenge,” Rodney said.
 “Finding and building that trusting relationship with a shop is critical.
 Trial and error with a couple of shops closer to home found me looking farther out and discovering Yotamasters.
 But at the top of the list is my wife, as without her, I would have never really pulled the trigger on making the purchase.”